muazsh/ContainerQueryLibrary/README.md

 	  //         [3,{ {3,4} }]
 	  //         [2,{ {2,7} }]
   ```
-	*  Minimum c++ standard: c++14.
+	*  Minimum Standard: C++14.
 	*  Complexity: O(n).

 * Join:
-	*  It joins 2 containers of any type based on a shared data member.
+	*  Joins 2 containers of any type based on a shared data member.
-  *  Returns: a map whose key is the joining data member and whose value is a pair of containers(subsets of original 2 containers) of elements share the same value of the key.
+	*  Returns: A map whose key is the joining data member and whose value is a pair of containers(subsets of original 2 containers) of elements share the same value of the key.
 	*  Usage:
   ```
 	  struct MyStruct1{ int x,y; };